borekl/cvs-logwatcher/README.md

 **`--help`**
 Display command-line options summary.

-**`--trigger=LOGID`**
+**`--trigger=MATCHID`**
-Manually trigger event with source LOGID as defined in the `logfiles` configuration section.
+Manually trigger event with MATCHID as defined in the `logfiles` configuration section.
 You must provide at least the source hostname using the `--host` option.

 **`--host=HOST`**
 Provides source hostname of a manually triggered event.